Fleeing the scene of an accident is illegal in all 50 states. If someone is hurt in the accident, fleeing the scene amounts to a felony hit and run.

 - Disfigurement and disability

+In the worst cases, this can include wrongful death.
 No matter the severity of your collision, be sure to seek medical attention after an auto accident.
 And, if your insurance company does not provide adequate compensation for your suffering, a personal injury lawsuit may be an option.

-How Do Car Accident Lawyers Find the Driver Responsible?
+Q: How Do Car Accident Lawyers Find the Driver Responsible?

-Though it may not be necessary to find the driver who fled, it can be more beneficial to have known their identity when seeking financial recovery.
+A: Though it may not be necessary to find the driver who fled, it can be more beneficial to have known their identity when seeking financial recovery.
 Because of this, your hit and run accident lawyers or personal injury lawyers will do everything in their power to find the other driver.

 This will include gathering evidence from the scene, meeting with witnesses, reviewing your personal injury claim, calculating your medical expenses, and reviewing the accident scene.
 If they can find the insurance information of the other party involved, you are more likely to have success in hit and run cases.
 But, if the driver cannot be found, it will be against your insurance company to get compensation.

-Just like any other auto accident, when a hit and run accident occurs, being checked out by a doctor is not only good for you, as you’ll know the extent of your injuries, but it also helps preserve your case.
+A: Just like any other auto accident, when a hit and run accident occurs, being checked out by a doctor is not only good for you, as you’ll know the extent of your injuries, but it also helps preserve your case.
 Any law firm will tell you that it is important to have medical documentation that shows you suffered real injuries and losses in car accidents and not sometime after the fact.

 Even if you are not hurt, your hit and run accident lawyer will tell you to be checked out at a medical facility right away.